autolab/Autolab/README.md

 This will build the site using the branch you are currently in (hopefully `master`), place the built HTML files into the `gh-pages` branch, and push to GitHub.
 GitHub will then automatically deploy the new content in `gh-pages`.

-Finally, go to the repository Settings page, and set `docs.autolabproject.com` under the `Custom domain` field.

 ## Contributing

 We encourage you to contribute to Autolab!
 Please check out the